jasonkuhrt/flo/functions/end.md

       "description": "Skip confirmation prompt (non-interactive mode)"
     },
     {
+      "name": "--dry",
+      "description": "Show what would be done without making any changes" },
+    {
       "name": "--project",
       "description": "Project to operate on (name or path).
 Names resolved via ~/.config/flo/settings.json" }